prisma-lab/cable-suspended-robots/README.md

 ### Compile

-`catkin_make -DCATKIN_WHITELIST_PACKAGES=""`
+`catkin_make UnforcedOscillationLicas UnforcedOscillationCranebot ArmsInducedOscillationCranebot`

 ### Run simulation CRANEbot

-To launch the simulation of the cable-suspended robot hanging from a crane called CRANEbot
+To start the simulation of the cable-suspended robot hanging from a crane called CRANEbot, launch:

 `roslaunch cable-suspended-robots-ros-pkg cranebot.launch`

-To generate an arms-induced oscillation around the vertical axis
+Once the simulation has started, in another terminal type the following command to generate an arms-induced oscillation around the vertical axis:

 `rosrun cable-suspended-robots-ros-pkg armsInducedOscillationCranebot.launch`

-To generate an unforced oscillation around the Y axis
+while to generate an unforced oscillation around the Y axis just run:

 `rosrun cable-suspended-robots-ros-pkg unforcedOscillationCranebot.launch`

 ### Run simulation LiCAS

-To launch the simulation of the cable-suspended robot hanging from a drone called LiCAS A1
+To launch the simulation of the cable-suspended robot hanging from a drone called LiCAS A1, type:

 `roslaunch cable-suspended-robots-ros-pkg licasa1.launch`

-To generate an unforced oscillation in a X-Y combined plane
+In another terminal run the following command to generate an unforced oscillation in a X-Y combined plane:

 `rosrun cable-suspended-robots-ros-pkg unforcedOscillationLicas.launch`